Linear response study of collisionless spin drag: 2-component Bose-Hubbard model

 \section{2-component Bose-Hubbard model}

+In this appendix we derive the drag in a 2-component Bose-Hubbard model, recovering a result contained in \cite{LinSub}.
+In particular we derive the equations for the superfluid and normal stiffnesses in a system lacking Galilean invariance, where one loses the normalization condition of Eq.~(\ref{eq:normalization2}).
+The drag in the weakly interacting case is not enhanced in the Bose-Hubbard model compared to the continuum case~\cite{LinSub}.
+The introduction of the lattice can be interesting to reach regimes where the correlations are strong but the condensate is still stable with respect to three-body losses~\cite{Bloch}.

-We consider a weakly interacting Bose-Bose mixture of $N$ bosons with equal masses $m$ in a cubic lattice of volume $V$ with periodic boundary conditions, in the thermodynamic limit.
+We consider a weakly interacting Bose-Bose mixture of $N$ bosons in a cubic lattice of volume $V$ with periodic boundary conditions, in the thermodynamic limit.
 We call $l$ the lattice spacing and $I$ the number of sites.
+The tunneling coefficient $J$ is the same for both species.
 The Bose-Hubbard Hamiltonian describing the system is: